 Maryam Moarefian is developing a platform for studying neural networks in “cortical organoids,” model brain tissue grown from stem cells

 September 16-20 is Postdoc Appreciation Week, when we celebrate the incredible contributions that postdoctoral scholars make to the mission of major research institutions like UC Santa Cruz.
 The UCSC Genomics Institute benefits from the dedication of a number of talented postdocs.
-This week, we are highlighting Maryam Moarefian, a postdoctoral scholar with the interdisciplinary Braingeneers research group
+This week, we are highlighting Maryam Moarefian, a postdoctoral scholar with the interdisciplinary Braingeneers research group.

-An engineer by training, Maryam now works closely with colleagues in the biological sciences to create platforms for growing cerebral organoids, which are miniature, three-dimensional models of brain tissue grown from stem cells.
+An engineer by training, Maryam works closely with colleagues in the biological sciences to create platforms for growing cerebral organoids, which are miniature, three-dimensional models of brain tissue grown from stem cells.
 Her contributions are helping the Braingeneers to scale up their studies on the genetics of how neural connections form, and the underpinnings of certain neurological conditions.

 Maryam received her M.S. in Chemical Engineering from Tennessee Technological University and a Ph.D. in Mechanical Engineering from Virginia Polytechnic Institute and State University.
 She is currently an NIH IRACDA Postdoc Fellow in Professor Mircea Teodorescu’s lab at UC Santa Cruz.